astropy/specutils/docs/spectral_regions.rst

-The bounding region that includes all data, including the ones that lie in between disjoint spectral regions, can be extracted with `extract_bounding_spectral_region`:
+The bounding region that includes all data, including the ones that lie in between disjointed spectral regions, can be extracted with `extract_bounding_spectral_region`:

 .. code-block:: python